gayverjr/opencap/examples/opencap/README.md

 - basis.bas: Basis set file in Psi4 format

 ## Scripts
 - cap_trajectory.py: A script which generates eigenvalue trajectories from an OpenCAP output file.
-This file can be easily modified to other systems by changing the guess, the reference energy, and the eta_list defined at the top of the file.
+This file can be easily adapted to other systems by changing the guess, the reference energy, and the eta_list defined at the top of the file.

 ## Viewing the trajectories
 You can use the supplied script cap_trajectory.py as a template for generating the eigenvalue trajectories and extracting the optimal value of the CAP strength parameter.